kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 portfolio_df.head(10)
 ```

-Now that you have read in our sample portfolio file, you'll create a few variables which capture the date ranges for the S&P 500 and all of the tickers in our sample file.
-Note that this is one of the few aspects of this notebook which requires an update each week (adjust the date range to include the most recent trading week).
+Now that you have read in the sample portfolio file, you'll create a few variables which capture the date ranges for the S&P 500 and all of the portfolio's tickers.
+Note that this is one of the few aspects of this notebook which requires an update each week (adjust the date range to include the most recent trading week -- here, we are running this off of prices through 3/9/2018).

 ```python
 # Date Ranges for SP 500 and for all tickers